 It seems obvious, but many people never increase the weight they’re lifting.
 While this isn’t necessarily a bad thing, especially if you’re focused on maintenance, it is an easy way to increase the intensity of your workout routine.

 Increase your weight by just 5 percent and couple that with decreased reps to avoid injury.
-For example, if you normally do 10 sets of shoulder press with 10 lbs., up your weight to 12 or 15 lbs. and dial your reps down to 6 or 8.
+For example, if you normally do 10 sets of shoulder press with 10 lbs., increase your weight to 12 or 15 lbs. and dial your reps down to 6 or 8.

 I like to get a little cardio in most workouts, and if you’re the same, it’s safe to say that you probably coast through your cardio at a speed that’s manageable.
 Increase the intensity of your workout routine by taking your cardio up a notch with these ideas: